A new parametrization for ideal classes in rings defined by binary forms, and applications: Orbits over arithmetic rings and fields

 Theorem~\ref{thm-dedekind} implies that maximality over $\BZ_p$ is determined by congruence conditions modulo $p^2$.
-The following restatement of Dedekind's criterion will prove convenient in \S\ref{sec-312}: \begin{lemma} Let $H \in \BZ_p[x,z]$ be a binary form with unit leading coefficient.
-The ring $R_H$ is maximal if and only if there does not exist a monic form $H' \in \BZ_p[x,z]$ such that its reduction $\ol{H}' \in \BF_p[x,z]$ is irreducible and such that $H \in (p^2, p \cdot H', {H'}^2) \subset \BZ_p[x,z]$. \end{lemma} \begin{proof} The lemma follows from Theorem~\ref{thm-dedekind} in the same way that~\cite[Corollary~3.2]{MR2367325} follows from~\cite[Lemma~3.1]{MR2367325}, which is Dedekind's criterion for monic single-variable polynomials. \end{proof} The next lemma uses Dedekind's criterion to relate maximality of $R_F$ to maximality of $R_{F_i}$ for each factor $F_i$ in a canonical factorization of $F$:
+The following restatement of the generalized Dedekind's criterion will prove convenient in \S\ref{sec-312}: \begin{lemma} Let $H \in \BZ_p[x,y]$ be a binary form with unit leading coefficient.
+The ring $R_H$ is maximal if and only if there does not exist a monic form $H' \in \BZ_p[x,y]$ such that its reduction $\ol{H}' \in \BF_p[x,y]$ is irreducible and such that $H \in (p^2, p H', {H'}^2) \subset \BZ_p[x,y]$. \end{lemma} \begin{proof} The lemma follows from Theorem~\ref{thm-dedekind} in precisely the same way that~\cite[Corollary~3.2]{MR2367325} follows from~\cite[Lemma~3.1]{MR2367325}, which is Dedekind's criterion for monic single-variable polynomials. \end{proof}